 TYLER R. HOEFINGHOFF

 Tyler joined the board in 2017.
 He is a native of Alexandria, Kentucky and, in 2016, graduated Summa Cum Laude from The Ohio State University Honors Program with a degree in Actuarial Science and minors in General Business, Statistics, and Economics.
 Tyler is currently working toward his Associate of the Society of Actuaries designation and has passed four of his preliminary actuarial exams including Probability, Financial Mathematics, Models for Financial Economics, and Construction and Evaluation of Actuarial Models.
 After graduation, Tyler began working fulltime for Willis Towers Watson after interning with them for two summers prior.
 Tyler works as an analyst in the Pharmacy Practice within the Health & Benefits Line of Business where he is responsible for pharmacy benefit pricing comparisons, modeling plans, maintenance of the pharmacy benchmark database, evaluation of client deals, and working hands on with various clients.
 While in high school, Tyler enjoyed assisting with various Eagle Scout projects during his time with the Boy Scouts as well as various other community service projects while enrolled at Covington Catholic.
 During his senior year, Tyler received a varsity letter for community service after accumulating over 120 hours during the 2011-2012 school year.
 Currently, Tyler enjoys animal-related philanthropy work, whether it involves endangered species, animal shelters, education, or conservation efforts, as well as anything that directly impacts the greater Cincinnati region.
 Through Willis Towers Watson, Tyler spent a workday volunteering at the Freestore Foodbank and plans on volunteering with his coworkers each year.
-Tyler enjoys following Cincinnati sports, spending time with his friends and family, caring for his turtles and fish, and plans on volunteering at the Campbell County Animal shelter in Melbourne, Kentucky.
+Tyler enjoys following Cincinnati Professional sports and spending time with his friends and family.

 JORDAN J. KLETTE-CUSHER